rafael-santiago/tulip/doc/MANUAL.md

     4?/.letring{400-39}-.chord{400-39-200}.chord{2:p}.chord{400-39-28}-|-
     .chord{500-49}.chord{5:\4:\}-

-Nothing new in code.
+Anyway, as I said before this is just a little window about what ``Hendrix`` was able to do with this.
+The truth is that he naturally used to add new little random things at each turn, producing a rich accompanying.
+As a result what we feel while listeners is that there is a secondary song inside the main.
+It is up to you and your own creativity.

+In terms of code, nothing new was presented above.
 The following is related to the bridge and then all verses are played again:

     .chord{500-302}.chord{5:/3:/}.chord{502-304}-.chord{500-302}-.chord{58-300}-|-
     400h402-300-201~~-400h402-300-201~~-

 It brings a slide over eighth intervals and a little mention of the beginning of the main riff.

-Here goes my solo's bad aproximation...
+Here goes my bad solo's aproximation...
 If you have a ``Octave Fuzz`` you should use it.
 The solo's entrance could be:

     402h404-302-205~~--402h402-302-205~~--305h307-206-108~~--305h307-206-108~~